chengzegang/TorchVLAD/README.md

 # TorchVLAD

-This is a simple implementation of differentiable VLAD in pure PyTorch (with kornia).
+This is a simple implementation of VLAD in pure PyTorch (with kornia).

 -----